 - All tender documents are currently under review to ensure they include an undertaking from the tenderer that there is no use of child labour, slavery, forced or bonded labour, or human trafficking in their supply chains

 - The Council is taking legal advice on inclusion on an anti-slavery clause in its standard terms and conditions

-- All new suppliers complete a form that includes a statement from them that they are not involved in modern slavery or exploitation of workers in any way.
+- New supplier forms are under review to ensure all new suppliers covered under the Act complete a form that includes a statement from them that they are not involved in modern slavery or exploitation of workers in any way.